nandomoreirame/nandomoreira-jekyll-theme/README.md

 ## Setup

+> :warning:
-> :warning: It requires inslated node and npm, ruby and rubygems
+  It requires inslated node/npm and ruby/rubygems installed

 ### In the terminal run the commands